 Wall shall mean any structure or device required by this Zoning Ordinance for screening purposes forming a physical barrier, which is so constructed that fifty (50) percent or more of the vertical surface is closed and prevents the passage of light, air and vision through said surface in a horizontal plane.
 This shall include concrete, concrete block, wood or other materials that are solids and are so assembled as to form a screen.
 Where a solid wall is specified, one hundred (100) percent of the vertical surface shall be closed, except for approved gates or other access ways.
-Where a masonry wall is specified, said wall shall be concrete block, brick, stone or other similar material and one hundred (100) percent of the vertical surface shall be closed or other surface shall be closed, except for approved gates or other accest for approved gates or other accest for approved gates or other accest surface shall be closed.
+Where a masonry wall is specified, said wall shall be concrete block, brick, stone or other similar material and one hundred (100) percent of the vertical surface shall be closed, except for approved gates or other access ways.